Gymnastics at the 2016 Summer Olympics – Women's artistic team all-around

 The women's artistic team all-around competition at the 2016 Summer Olympics was held on 9 August 2016 at the HSBC Arena.

-The United States finished first in qualifications and then won the event final by over eight points.
-It was the USA's second consecutive Olympic team gold.
+The United States finished first in the qualification and then won the event final by over eight points.
+It was Team USA's second consecutive Olympic team gold medal.
 The 2016 team, known as the Final Five, was led by Simone Biles, who performed all four rotations in the final.
 Russia won their second consecutive Olympic team silver.

 Competition format

 The top 8 teams in qualifications, based on combined scores of each apparatus, advanced to the final.

 In the final, each team selected three gymnasts to compete on each apparatus.
 All scores on each apparatus were summed to give a final team score.
 The scores in qualification did not count in the final.

 Qualification

 Final

-The medals were presented by Denis Oswald, Switzerland; Syed Shahid Ali, Pakistan; and Anant Singh, South Africa; members of the International Olympic Committee, and the gifts were presented by Bruno Grandi, President of the FIG, Mireille Ganzin, President of the FIG Aerobic Gymnastics Technical Committee and Rosi Taeymans, President of the FIG Acrobatic Gymnastics Technnical Committee.
+The medals were presented by Denis Oswald, Switzerland, Syed Shahid Ali, Pakistan, and Anant Singh, South Africa, members of the International Olympic Committee; the gifts were presented by Bruno Grandi, President of the FIG, Mireille Ganzin, President of the FIG Aerobic Gymnastics Technical Committee and Rosi Taeymans, President of the FIG Acrobatic Gymnastics Technical Committee.